AdaemmerP/lpirfs/README.md

 Acknowledgements
 ----------------

-I greatly benefitted from the profound R and Rcpp knowledge of [Philipp Wittenberg](https://github.com/wittenberg).
-I am also thankful to [Sarah Zubairy](https://sites.google.com/site/sarahzubairy/) for providing me the *Matlab* code before the publication their paper.
+I greatly benefitted from the profound *R* and *Rcpp* knowledge of [Philipp Wittenberg](https://github.com/wittenberg).
+I am also thankful to [Sarah Zubairy](https://sites.google.com/site/sarahzubairy/) for giving me the *Matlab* code before the publication their paper.

 ### Author